symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

         }
     }

-First we have a "controller class" which is a convenient way to group several "controllers" together.
-So methods inside a controller class are controllers also called *actions*.
-They hold code which creates and returns the appropriate ``Response`` object.
+Notice, both controller functions now live inside a "controller class".
+This is a nice way to group related pages.
+The controller functions are also sometimes called *actions*.

-The two controllers are still lightweight.
+The two controllers (or actions) are still lightweight.
 Each uses the :doc:`Doctrine ORM library </book/doctrine>` to retrieve objects from the database and the Templating component to render a template and return a ``Response`` object.
 The list ``list.php`` template is now quite a bit simpler: